 If you are unsure if a GLP-1/GIP is right for you, consult a healthcare professional.
 It is always advised to work with a doctor, and a fitness professional while on any weight loss medication.

-I’ve worked with several clients over the past few years who have been GLP-1/GIP users, and would be happy to assist you on your journey!
+I’ve also worked with several clients over the past few years who have been GLP-1/GIP users, and would be happy to assist you on your journey!

 Click here to apply to work with me 1:1.